Fiskars’ Other segment contains the Group’s investment portfolio, the real estate unit, corporate headquarters and shared services.

 Fiskars' forests include both productive stands of timber and various protected habitats.
 Changes in the fair value of the company's standing timber are based on a three-year rolling average of timber prices, and are presented as a separate entry in the income statement under operating profit.

-Forest management practices are based on a long-term, sustainable approach, and all nearly 11,000 hectares of commercial forest are certified under the FSCTM and PEFCTM.
+Forest management practices are based on a long-term, sustainable approach, and all 11,000 hectares of commercial forest are certified under the FSCTM and PEFCTM.